-Since I posted on anxiety last week, I’ve been talking to people about how they manage their own anxiety.
-Interestingly, my sister-in-law Janelle, who hadn’t read the post, told me about an anxiety practice she created out of some of the tools in the book.
+I’ve been talking to people about how they manage their anxiety, and my sister-in-law Janelle told me about an anxiety practice she created out of some of the tools in The Language of Emotions.
 Cool!

 Janelle is an in-home health practitioner who works with elderly and disabled clients, and she often feels worried about them (as you can imagine!).
 Janelle created a way to question her anxieties as she grounds herself.
-It’s a perfect solution, because anxieties (and all fears) want you to ask questions, figure things out, and take action.
+It’s a perfect solution, because anxieties (and all the members of the Fear Family) want you to ask questions, figure things out, and take action.

 I asked Janelle to write out the situation and her practice so you’d get a feel for it.

 I am Health Care Practitioner who visits clients in their homes.
 Many of my clients are low income and elderly or disabled in some way.
 I am referred in by a case manager because a client has symptoms like pain, anxiety, depression, or they are in need of some social contact or reassurance.
 I go in and gently massage painful areas, listen to their stories, or record their Oral Histories.
 Many of these people have not been touched in years.